Morón de la Frontera: Climate

-The climate of Morón de la Frontera is similar to the rest of the province of Seville, which is similar to other subtropical Mediterranean regions.
+The climate of Morón de la Frontera is similar to the rest of the province of Seville, which is similar to other Mediterranean regions.
 Rain occurs fairly irregularly for most of the year, with the typical driest part of the year being during the summer and the wettest near the end of autumn.
 According to data from the meteorological station at the air force base from 1981 to 2010, the average annual precipitation was 543.6 mm and the average relative humidity was 61%.
 In a typical year, there were 61.1 days with precipitation, and 52.5 days with precipitation more than 1 mm.

 There are significant temperature differences between the day and night, and the average annual temperature is 17.9°C. Winters are cool and the summers are generally hot and dry, with the average high temperature being 35 °C and the average low temperature being 18 °C in July.
 During January and February, the prevailing winds were northeastern while during the rest of the year, especially during May and August, the prevailing winds were southeastern.